MusicFind a programme

 Professor Neal Farwell, (Professor), Composition; electro-acoustic composition; live electronics and interactivity; semiotics.

-Dr Kate Guthrie, (Lecturer), music and technological change; social, political and cultural history of music in mid-twentieth-century Britain
+Dr Kate Guthrie, (Lecturer), music and technological change; music, education and pedagogy in twentieth-century Britain; social, political and cultural history of music in mid-twentieth-century Britain

 Dr Guido Heldt, (Senior Lecturer), British 20th-century art music; film music and narratology; music and television; musical films; the representation of music in film.

 Professor Sarah Hibberd, (Stanley Hugh Badock Chair of Music), music and science in the nineteenth century; music and visual cultures; nineteenth-century music; nineteenth-century opera; opera and musical culture in France, 1789–1850; opera and politics

 Professor Emma Hornby, (Professor), Compositional grammar; medieval music, particularly Western liturgical chant; orality and transmission; text/music relations.